Justin-Bento/portfolio-site/src/content/projects/project-6.md

 - Project Status: In Development
 - Team Size: 1
 - Target Audience: Canadians affected by mental health issues.
-- Challenges: Limited experience with mobile development, and the project scope was too extensive for an individual.
-- Outcome: Established the mobile application foundation for design and content organization on mobile displays.

 ## Objectives